ethz-asl/analog_gauge_reader/key_point_detection/README.md

 bilinearly upsamples the image to the output size and then does 1x1 convolutions on it.

 ### Training
-For the moment Adam training with a regular L2-loss
+For the moment Adam training with a regular L2-loss.
+Learning rate chosen at 3e-4 for now.

 Data needs the following structure: